idelchi/envsync/README.md

 }
 ```

-and use as `envprofx dev` to switch to the `dev` profile.
-Be aware that this will clutter your shell with the exported variables.
+Use `envprof-activate dev` to switch to the `dev` profile.

+> [!NOTE]
+> This will export variables into your current shell, potentially overwriting existing ones.
+> Repeated use will also mix the variables from different profiles.

 ## Demo